 The context window defines the model's working memory.
-GPT-4o supports 128K tokens, Claude 3.5 handles 200K, and Gemini 1.5 Pro offers up to 2M tokens.
+Frontier models now commonly ship with 1M-token context windows by default โ€” Claude Opus 5 and Sonnet 5 default to 1M (Claude Haiku 4.5 stays at 200K) โ€” with other providers offering comparably large windows on their flagship tiers.
 Larger windows enable processing longer documents but increase cost and latency.
 Efficient context management through chunking, summarisation, and selective retrieval is a key engineering skill.

 What it means in practice